 How to Replace a Water Heater Thermostat

-Replacing a thermostat yourself is fairly easy, but the procedure differs a bit depending on how many heating elements your tank has.
+Replacing a thermostat is fairly easy but the process differs slightly depending on how many heating elements your tank has.
 It’s also worth troubleshooting some other potential issues first.

-Most of today’s electric water heaters include two heating elements.
-Smaller units or older models usually only have one.
+Most current electric water heaters have two heating elements.
+Smaller units and older models usually only have one.

-For each of those heating elements, your tank has a matching thermostat.
-If your unit has a dual element system, it has, and requires two comparable thermostats.
-The single element system requires one.
+For each heating element, your tank has a matching thermostat.
+If your unit uses a dual-element system, it requires two compatible thermostats.
+A single-element system only requires one.

-Because most water heaters have a dual element system, we’ll focus on that here.
+Because most water heaters have a dual-element system, we will focus on that type.

-Here’s what you need to replace the thermostat:
+Here’s what you will need to replace the thermostat:

 - A multimeter or voltmeter.